-Every time someone eats, an acidic reaction occurs inside their mouth as the bacterium digests the sugars.
+Every time you eat, an acidic reaction occurs inside the mouth as the bacterium digests the sugars.
 This reaction lasts approximately 20 minutes.
 During this time, the acidic environment can destroy the tooth structure, eventually leading to cavities.

 Importance of Primary Teeth (Baby Teeth)

 It is very important that primary teeth are kept in place until they are lost naturally.
-These teeth serve a number of critical functions.
-Primary teeth:
+These teeth serve a number of critical functions:

 - Maintain good nutrition by permitting your child to chew properly